-Our experts have calculated residuals of 52-53 per cent for the regular Prius.
-It’s also expected in the next three years once the Prius has entered the used car market, second hand prices will be high in cities like London as the Prius is viewed as a favourite amongst minicab and private hire businesses.
-Go for the Plug-in model, and residuals are slightly poorer at 48 per cent.
+Over a typical three-year/36,000-mile ownership period, our experts have calculated residuals of 61-67% for the regular Prius, with the entry-level Active version the top performer.
+Go for the Plug-in model, and residuals are slightly poorer at 53-55%.
+Second hand prices will probably be higher in cities like London as the Prius is viewed as a favourite amongst minicab and private hire businesses.

 In this review

 - 1Toyota Prius reviewThe latest Prius continues to pioneer hybrid tech, but it's also a great family car